 - Quick up time from disruption

-Now it depends on the organization to go for a trade-off between the advantages versus the risks posed by them.
-There are different channels for risk mitigation to truly value the effectiveness of cloud computing which can be dealt with as a new topic altogether.
-But, just to add a flavor of mitigation is to determine appropriate controls to the service provider in terms of the contractual agreement and following up time to time on the practices by the service provider.
+It depends on the organization to go for a trade-off between the advantages versus the risks posed by them.
+There are different channels for risk mitigation to truly value cloud computing effectiveness, which can be dealt with as a new topic altogether.
+But, just to add a flavour of mitigation is to determine appropriate controls to the service provider in terms of the contractual agreement and follow up from time to time on the service provider’s practices.

 Mind Map of Cloud Computing

-Thus, having a proper mitigation channel will enhance the usage of cloud computing with proper security and privacy and match the intention of why cloud computing was created.
-It might be possible that few data, for eg. Health/Finance data need to be handled with care in the cloud.
+Thus, having a proper mitigation channel will enhance cloud computing usage with proper security and privacy and match the intention of why cloud computing was created.
+It might be possible that few data, e.g. Health/Finance data, need to be handled with care in the cloud.
 The organization planning for moving to the cloud needs to have a full comparative report before the advancement.